Stock market today: Wall Street is mixed after inflation report

 Shares of several beaten down banks, meanwhile, were continuing to swing.
 High rates have caused cracks in the banking system in part by knocking down the prices of bonds they bought when rates were low.
 Higher rates available in money market funds are also pulling customers’ deposits away from banks.

 Three high-profile U.S. bank failures since March have had Wall Street on the hunt for the next weak link, causing stocks of several smaller and mid-sized banks to tumble.
-Some under the most scrutiny were bouncing between gains and losses Wednesdsay.
-PacWest Bancorp was most recently down 2%, while Western Alliance Bancorp down 0.9%.
+Some under the most scrutiny were bouncing between gains and losses Wednesday.
+PacWest Bancorp was most recently down 4.5%, while Western Alliance Bancorp down 0.8%.

 In the bond market, increased hopes for a coming pause from the Fed on rates pushed yields lower.